jaydesai10/jaydesai10.github.io/_pages/research.md

 of Effective Field Theories (EFT).

 During my Ph.D., I have worked on how the Standard Model Effective Field Theory (SMEFT) framework can tell us about possible deviations from the very successful Standard Model (SM) of particle physics.
 The EFT approach parametrizes New Physics (NP) contributions in terms of Wilson coefficients.
-SMEFT organizes them in perturbative fashion with higher dimensional operators suppressed by the scale of NP.
+SMEFT organizes them in a perturbative fashion with higher dimensional operators suppressed by the scale of NP.
 We have focused on a subset motivated by a physical hypothesis where NP only couples to the bosonic particles or universally via SM currents.
 Theories that describe this phenomena are known as “Universal” and they restrict the parameter space of SMEFT quite significantly.

 We have worked on analyzing the impact of the Electroweak Precision observables from LEP, the diboson data and the Drell Yan data from the LHC at CERN on the parameter space of Universal SMEFT.